-Bernal and Sanchez [3] have shown how to construct smooth time functions, i.e., smooth functions with (past directed) timelike gradient, which hence are necessarily time functions.
-(See also Chruściel, Grant and Minguzzi [6] for related developments.)
+In fact it is possible to construct smooth time functions, i.e. smooth functions with (past directed) timelike gradient, which hence are necessarily time functions; see Bernal and Sanchez [6] and Chruściel, Grant and Minguzzi [9].

 Let M be globally hyperbolic.